 Incoming search terms:

-- what is the current population of pit bulls in america (2)
+- what is the pit-bull population in the U S (1)